osmlab/ms-building-import/README.md

 `Shapefiles -> GeoJSON -> MBTiles`.

 ### Data extraction and conversion
--All the state data were in [shapefile format](https://wiki.openstreetmap.org/wiki/Microsoft_Building_Footprint_Data#Data_Catalog).
+All the state data were in [shapefile format](https://wiki.openstreetmap.org/wiki/Microsoft_Building_Footprint_Data#Data_Catalog).
 This data needs conversion and cleanup to visualise better.
 There are the 3 steps to follow.

 #### Step 1.
 Convert shape file to GeoJSON
 - Install `[ogr2ogr](https://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries)`.